vpstarweb/formcms/readme.md

 Our mission is to make **data modeling**, **backend development**, and **frontend development** as simple and intuitive as filling out a **form** 📋
 We’d love for you to contribute to FormCMS!
 Check out our [CONTRIBUTING guide](https://github.com/formcms/formcms/blob/main/CONTRIBUTING.md) to get started.
 Love FormCMS?
 Show your support by giving us a ⭐ on GitHub and help us grow! 🌟
+Have suggestions?
+Connect with us on Reddit! https://www.reddit.com/r/FormCMS/

 ---